Geode-solutions/docs/references/opengeode/NNSearch.md

 ```

- Get a number ol close neighbors from the given point
+ Get a number of close neighbors from the given point

 **point** [in] The requested point